It really depends on your tastes, even in Hobart there are a few different styles of nightclub.

 - Mobius; more of a late night club, and a bit more alternative

-I agree that Cargo is a good bar, it seems to be the most popular bar at the moment, more of an older crowd almost 7 years ago
+I agree that Cargo is a good bar, it seems to be the most popular bar at the moment, more of an older crowd about 7 years ago

 Here's my top picks (from the perspective of someone who likes good electronic music).